CebolaLab/GWAS-overlap/README.md

 - This set of associated SNPs makes up a GWAS 'signal'

 A GWAS **signal** is therefore hypothesised to capture just one **causal variant**.
 However, the observed results will consist of a set of associated SNPs in high LD, one of which should be the causal variant.

+### Combining GWAS

+- Two independent GWAS may observe significant association resulting from the same causal variant.
+They therefore observe the same "signal".
+- GWAS typically label the signal using one unique identifier, typically the **lead SNP**.
+- The **lead SNP** is simply the SNP, in that study, which had the smallest p-value.
+- At the same signal, the **lead SNP** may be different in two independent GWAS.